O'Day Short: Explosion

 On December 16, 1945, the house exploded while the Shorts were inside.
 The family was taken by a friendly neighbor to Kaiser Permanente Hospital.
 Although he lingered for a month, Short died soon after being informed by the District Attorney that none of his family had survived.

 Authorities claimed that the explosion was due to a faulty oil lamp.
 However, the coroner's jury was skeptical of this conclusion and ruled that the fire was of unknown origin, although they were not informed of the threats, as the coroner considered the reports to be hearsay.
 An arson investigator hired by the NAACP, Paul T. Wolfe, found the lamp to be mostly intact, and concluded that the fire was deliberately set from outside the house.

 Aftermath

 Black newspapers decried the deaths as an injustice.
 The ACLU and NAACP organized rallies in Los Angeles and San Bernardino which drew upwards of 6,000 people calling for a full investigation.

 The land on which the home stood is now the site of Randall Pepper Elementary School.
 Grassroots efforts from the community are calling and petitioning for the renaming of the Elementary school or some memorialization of O’Day and the Short family.
+The official renaming of Randall-Pepper Elementary to become O’Day Short Elementary will be in effect beginning the 2025/2026 School Year.

 It would be another 20 years until a black family would again live in downtown Fontana.